Rehearsal Venue / Times

 Sidcup Symphony Orchestra performs five full concert programmes per season, with professional music director and leader, and other events in partnership with Bird College and Bexley Music Service.
 Current season highlights include Tchaikovsky 6, Shostakovich 5, Scuhbert 9, Prokofiev 1st Violin Concerto, Rachmaninov 3rd Piano Concerto, Mozart Sinfonia Concertante and works by Bizet, Chausson, Debussy and Vaughan Williams.
 Membership and dep inquiries from advanced orchestral musicians are very welcome: current full member vacancies including one horn, one trumpet, one trombone, timpani and strings.

-Young and vibrant symphony orchestra, combining high quality music making and a friendly atmosphere.
+We are a vibrant symphony orchestra, combining high quality music making with a friendly atmosphere.
 Established in 2001, we perform 3-4 concerts a year in beautiful central London locations, featuring well-known classics alongside world premières and forgotten gems.
-New players - particularly strings - welcome on a trial basis.
-No auditions required.
+This summer, we will be tackling Brahms’ 4th Symphony, Elgar’s Froissart Overture and Dvorak’s Symphonic Variations.
+We're looking to recruit some more string players and horns for this ambitious programme - but all instruments are very welcome.
+Players should be Grade 8 standard or above.
+No audition required.
+We'd love to hear from you!

 Orchestra: Wednesdays 7:30 to 9:45 Choir: Mondays 7:30 to 9:30 Burnham Grammar School, Hogfair Lane, Burnham SL1 7HG